StevenLOL/aicyber_semeval_2016_ivector/System_1/readme.md

 ##Preprocessing

-The text data is first being processed by tweet tokenizer, emoticons are preserved as tokens, some emoticons are replace by words , eg :) -> good , :( -> bad
+The text data is first being processed by tweet tokenizer, emoticons are preserved as tokens, some emoticons are replaced by words , eg :) -> good , :( -> bad

 ##Features